Our beautiful son, Riaan, was diagnosed with a fatal neurodegenerative disease called Cockayne Syndrome.

 Dr. Amita Ghuman

-Riaan Research Initiative is dedicated to promoting and furthering translational scientific research to advance treatments for severe and life-limiting genetic disorders.
+Riaan Research Initiative is dedicated to promoting and furthering translational scientific research to advance treatments for severe and life-limiting genetic disorders such as Cockayne syndrome.
 We aim to identify and facilitate projects to improve the lives of patients suffering from genetic conditions lacking approved therapies.
 We strive to bring together disease and translational experts with each other and affected patients, fund novel and intelligent research projects aimed at accelerating and converting medical and technological advancements into treatment, and educate the public and medical community about relevant developments.
 We are also a proud member of the Global Genes’ RARE Foundation Alliance.